summer-biking-group-shot

 Please read and observe all signs and check out this fun instructional video to learn more about loading safely.
 Always ask for additional instructions if needed.
 We are here to help!

-Slow Zones and the Family Zone
+Slow Zones and the Beginner Zone

 Skiers and riders of various abilities merge in these areas which are indicated on the trail map.
 Going the appropriate speed for the skier/rider density and providing others with adequate space is very important in these areas.
-Please observe the posted “SLOW” and “FAMILY ZONE” signs and travel at the same speed, or slower, than other guests utilizing the trails in these areas.
+Please observe the posted “SLOW” and “BEGINNER ZONE” signs and travel at the same speed, or slower, than other guests utilizing the trails in these areas.

 Make sure to familiarize yourself with Slow Zones and remember to always stay in control.
 People ahead of you have the right of way, it is your responsibility to be able to stop or avoid other people or objects.

-The Family Zone starts at the top of Bear Hollow, winds down through Snow Shoe, and continues on down Powder Puff to the base area.
+The Beginner Zone starts at the top of Bear Hollow, winds down through Snow Shoe, and continues on down Powder Puff to the base area.
 Higher-level skiers/riders are encouraged to avoid these runs in order to provide families and lower ability skiers/riders with the opportunity to improve their skills while avoiding uncomfortable situations.

 The Mountain Safety Team and Ski Patrol will be monitoring these areas to help educate and encourage responsible skiing/riding.
 Out of control and reckless skiing/riding or actions that detract from the experience of others may be considered a violation of the Your Responsibility or Courtesy Codes.
 Both codes will be enforced by resort personnel.
 Consequences for violations may include suspension of resort privileges.